leon-luna-ray/iot_dashboard/README.md

 pnpm install
 pnpm run build
 ```

 ### 4. Add enviorment variables (if needed)
 Add the needed enivorment variables for connecting to external APIs.
 Follow .env.example.

-If your connected to the Raspberrypi via SSH you can create the file inside the project directory using nano.
+If you're connected to the RaspberryPi via SSH you can create the file inside the project directory with nano.

 ```sh
 nano .env